-Now your hosting provider will be able to check your error logs and see if any of the above is applicable.
-Just copy/paste this info and send them an email with it and they should know what to do to help you troubleshoot and fix this.
+Now your hosting provider can check your error logs and see if the above applies.
+Just copy/paste this info and email them with it; they should know how to help you troubleshoot and fix this.

 Step 8: Still not working?